contao/docs/docs/manual/system/debug-mode.en.md

 Usually when an error happens it will be logged into the `var/logs` directory.
 However, to track down the cause of the error it is often helpful to get the full stack trace.
-Within the debug mode you will be able to able to reproduce the error and then get the full stack trace in the browser window - as well as in the profiler.
+Within the debug mode you will be able to reproduce the error and then get the full stack trace in the browser window - as well as in the profiler.